onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 These so called governance tokens track the user account balance over time, thus enabling insight into the balance just before the creation of a proposal.
 An administration contract serves for the creation of proposals and provides the ballots.

+Other than in the previous tutorials, this time we will work with a local blockchain on your computer.

+This can be achieved by using the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), which allows us to run our code on a local blockchain emulator.
+The emulator comes bundled with the `Flow CLI`.
+The `Flow CLI` serves for managing the emulator and all files used in the interaction with the blockchain: Smart contracts, transactions and script files.
+It also allows you to generate an initial project configuration file, and to create accounts.
 ---
 We'll take you through these steps to get comfortable with the voting contracts.